 The hackberry emperor is similar to the closely related, but less common tawny emperor (A. clyton), but it is a more neutral tan, while the tawny is more rust-colored.
 Looking more closely, the upperside cell (the discal cell is the narrowly oval section at the front core of the forewing) of the hackberry emperor has one unbroken dark bar, while the inner dark "bar" is broken into 2 offset spots (this region on the tawny emperor has two unbroken dark bars).
-The dorsal (top) forewing tips are black with white spots; there is also a black eyespot on the forewing.
-Seen from below, the hindwing has a row of blue spots surrounded by black, yellow and brown concentric rings.
+The dorsal (top) forewing tips are black with white spots; there is also a distinct black eyespot on the forewing.
+Seen from below, the hindwing has a row of eyespots: blue spots surrounded by black, yellow, and brown concentric rings.

-Similar species: The tawny emperor (A. clyton) doesn’t have white spots on dark forewing tips, lacks the black eyespot and has two bars at the leading edge of the forewing, not a bar and two spots.
+Similar species: The tawny emperor, from above, doesn’t have white spots on dark forewing tips, lacks the black eyespot, and has two unbroken bars at the leading edge of the forewing, not a bar and two spots.
 Below, its hindwings have only smudgy-looking eyespots.

 City yards, parks, and wooded areas.
 Always associated with hackberry trees, which are widespread in our state (Missouri has three species of hackberries).
 Many people see males of this butterfly perching, head-down, on trees, bushes, the sides of houses, and other tall objects, darting out at passing butterflies, animals, and people.
 They are fast, erratic flyers.

 As both the common and scientific names suggest, hackberry trees (genus Celtis) are the host plants for the larvae of this species.
 In Missouri, this includes the common hackberry, C. occidentalis, as well as sugarberry (or southern hackberry), C. laevigata.